meteor/react-packages/packages/react-meteor-data/README.md

 ### Note on withTracker and createContainer

 The new `withTracker` function replaces `createContainer` (however it remains for backwards compatibility).
+For `createContainer` usage, please [see prior documentation](https://github.com/meteor/react-packages/blob/ac251a6d6c2d0ddc22daad36a7484ef04b11862e/packages/react-meteor-data/README.md).
 The purpose of the new function is to better allow for container composability.
 For example when combining Meteor data with Redux and GraphQL:

 ```js
 const FooWithAllTheThings = compose(